osamara123/Call-Center/README.md

+# The American University in Cairo - School of Sciences and Engineering
+- Department of Electronics and Communication Engineering
+- Course Title: Telecommunication Systems (ECNG 4308) – Fall 2024
+- Instructor: Dr. Yasser Gadallah

-A VoIP-based Call Center/PBX
+### A VoIP-based Call Center/PBX

-I. Project Description
+# I. Project Description

-In this project, 3-member teams will be using the “Asterisk communications center” as the base of a VoIP based call center system.
+##In this project, 3-member teams will be using the “Asterisk communications center” as the base
+of a VoIP based call center system.
 It is required to design and implement a call center for a startup company to receive and direct customer calls to the available agents.
 The agents are grouped into Arabic, English and French speakers.
 Therefore, your system has to be able to provide an options